opensearch-project/documentation-website/_opensearch/query-dsl/index.md

 The following query DSL categories include:

 - **Compound boolean queries** – To search with clause rules that act as logical operators to combine several simple query terms.
-- **Term-level queries** – To search documents for one or more terms, IDs, value ranges, with optional filtering by wildcard or regex, but does not provide any relevance score or text analysis.
+- **Term-level queries** – To search documents for one or more terms, IDs, value ranges, with optional filtering by wildcard or regex.
+Term-level queries do not sort results by relevance score or analyze search terms.
 - **Full-text queries** – To search documents for one or more terms and filter with advanced options.
 These queries return detailed information including relevance scores per document match, and perform text analysis.
 - **Geo-bounding box queries** – To search documents within a range of `geo_point` field values.
 - **xy point queries** – To search two-dimensional coordinates with `xy_point` or `xy_shape` fields.